 - Water to cover (chlorine free)

-- Dissolve the salt in a ¼ cup of water in the bottom of the jar.
+- Dissolve the salt in a ¼ cup of water in the bottom of a glass jar.

-- Pack the jar with washed beans, garlic and dill.
-Add the culture (if you're using it) and top up with water.
+- Pack the jar with the beans, garlic and dill.
+Add a culture (if you're using it) and top up with water.

 - Make sure that the beans are not exposed to the air, and allow to ferment at room temperature for 2-3 days.
-You want the beans to be fermented, but still crisp.
-However, you can ferment for longer if you like soft beans, ferment for up to 6 days.
+After 3 days the beans will be fermented, but still crisp.
+However, if you like soft beans, ferment for up to 6 days.

 - Store in the refrigerator.

 -Though I typically ferment in a fido jar, this time I used a wide-mouth mason jar with a smaller mason jar inside to keep the beans weighted down.
 An airlock is another great way to keep your beans from being exposed to oxygen.

--You could use whey, sauerkraut juice or a purchased starter to kick start your ferment.
-However, if you want to make a batch without a starter, then you should up the salt to 2 tbsp per quart jar for safety.
+-You could use whey, sauerkraut juice or a purchased vegetable starter to kick start your ferment.
+However, if you don’t want to use a starter, then increase the salt to 2 tbsp per quart jar to ensure a successful ferment.